Reno Property Division Attorneys

-Defining Separate and Community Property
+Defining Separate & Community Property

 The most basic definition of “separate property” is property or income that you acquired prior to getting married.
-Because it can take a long time to untangle those assets from your community property, the court will try to distinguish the two early on in the divorce proceedings.
+Because it can take a long time to untangle those assets from your community property, the court will try to distinguish the two early on in divorce proceedings.

 This is where your ex-spouse may try to take advantage of your pre-existing assets, particularly in a high-asset divorce.
-By claiming that you used funds acquired during your marriage to cover costs for a separate property, your ex may be able to convince the judge that it should be split equally between the two of you.
+By claiming that you used funds acquired during your marriage to cover costs for a separate property, your ex may be able to convince the judge that the separate property should be split equally between the two of you.
 This can include items like investment funds, real estate, 401k savings, and more.

 Here are some of the ways our team can help you combat claims for community property: